microsoft/SpeechT5/YiTrans/readme.md

 # YiTrans@IWSLT22

 > [**YiTrans**](https://arxiv.org/abs/2206.05777) (```IWSLT 2022```): **The YiTrans End-to-End Speech Translation System for IWSLT 2022 Offline Shared Task**
+> Code is being merged to this repository, thanks for your attention

 ## Setup
 ```